Id, Ego, and Superego

 Lack of empirical evidence and falsifiability:

-The id, ego, and superego are abstract constructs; they cannot be directly observed or measured.
+Because the id, ego, and superego are abstract metaphors rather than physical structures, they cannot be measured or disproven.

 Freud overemphasized sexual and aggressive drives at the expense of social and cognitive motives:

-Empirical research on personality and motivation has unveiled many drivers of behavior (need for attachment, for achievement, etc.) that Freud’s id concept doesn’t cover well.
+Empirical research on personality and motivation has unveiled many drivers of behavior (need for attachment, for achievement, and social belonging) that Freud’s id concept doesn’t cover well.

 Cultural and Gender Bias: